atharva-naik/Quantum-Computing/README.md

 # Quantum-Computing
-All codes for quantum computing algorithms implemented by me
+Implementations of some basic quantum algorithms